% Mathpartir --- Math Paragraph for Typesetting Inference Rules

 \end{quote}

-or minipages inside inference rules, but between braces, as follows:
+array or minipage environments inside inference rules, but between braces,

 $$